CodedRubyChan/DERQZ-FanTL/README.md

 - RubyX_Coded/CodedRubyChan/ME @rubyxcoded (Discord)

 # BUGS
-- Opening the Gallery gets you stuck in a Loading Loop (not tested if it's a consistent problem or only with me or single cases)
+- Gallery cannot be opened because of a Loading Loop

+- Credits cannot be viewed because of a Loading Loop

+# HOW TO (TEMPORARILY) FIX
+1. Once you reach Chapter 10, rename the "aa" folder in your patch and complete the game.

+2. Once you completed the game, you can rename it back.

 # INSTALLING THE PATCH - Emulator